ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 #### `snapshot-async` (boolean):

 If true, allows snapshot generation to be executed asynchronously.
-Defaults to true.
+Defaults to `true`.

 #### `snapshot-verification-enabled` (boolean):

 If true, verifies the complete snapshot after it has been generated.
-Defaults to false.
+Defaults to `false`.

 ### Log Level